aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xps-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export XPS to DOTM" h2="Render XPS to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XPS to DOTM?</h2>

+XPS (XML Paper Specification) is a document format developed by Microsoft.
+It is used to store documents in a fixed layout format.
+XPS documents are similar to PDF documents, but they are not as widely used.
+DOTM (Office Open XML Macro-Enabled Template) is a file format used by Microsoft Word.
+It is used to store documents with macros enabled.
+It is a more secure format than DOCX, as it prevents malicious macros from running.
+Therefore, it is important to convert XPS documents to DOTM format for security reasons.

+<h2>How Aspose.Total Helps for XPS to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert XPS to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert XPS file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert XPS to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert XPS file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features and capabilities for manipulating various file formats.
+It is a powerful and reliable solution for converting XPS to DOTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}